IKIM-Essen/ClusterDocs/README.md

 Windows/macOS/browser environments or another institutionally approved manager.

 That guidance is **not** an SSH-key passphrase policy.
 RCC does not recommend a passphrase on the normal software-backed RCC SSH key.
-The v3 workstation and advanced-access guides make the empty passphrase explicit; hardware-backed FIDO SSH keys remain preferred where appropriate.
+The v3 workstation, advanced-access, canonical Part 1 source, narration, and caption text now make the no-passphrase policy explicit; hardware-backed FIDO SSH keys remain preferred where appropriate.

-The currently staged Part 1 video predates this correction and must be regenerated/re-reviewed before media activation. `source/part1.md` still requires reconciliation with the current policy and is therefore a production blocker, not authoritative v3 credential guidance.
+The **existing generated Part 1 audio/video predates this correction**.
+It must be regenerated from the corrected source/narration and its captions must be re-timed/re-reviewed against the new audio before media activation.
+The source policy itself is reconciled; generated media acceptance is the remaining Part 1 credential-content gate.

 ## AI and agent principle